jss367/convora/docs/DEV_NOTES.md

 This allows you to be working on a branch, `my_branch`, and push to main in heroku.

-If you want to push from main, it would be:
+Push from a branch might make it a little easier to revert if it doesn't go well, but if you want to push from main, it would be:

 `git push heroku main:main`